Skip to content

 • Password: [App Password]

-• Use app-specific passwords when available
+• Use app-specific passwords when available (Gmail, Outlook)

-• Don’t use your main account password
+• Don’t use your main account password for SMTP

-• Rotate passwords periodically
+• Rotate passwords periodically (every 90 days recommended)

-• Avoid unencrypted connections
+• Avoid unencrypted connections (port 25)

-Check your provider’s dashboard for:
+Check your SMTP provider’s dashboard for:

 • Sending statistics

-• Bounce reports
+• Bounce and complaint reports

 • Reputation score